JaysonPye/Journal/2025/kidsup.md

 [] Manager tracking for which kids bought etc. - this shud be tied to the earlier part for which schools need what - summary for all schools for Admin
 [x] Appropriate spec / model tests fleshed out

+### 08/25+26

+- Fleshing the schema out for online school, this will now be added as a branch.
+- Plan is to work on it a fair bit this week so that I'm able to provide info as to when it will be finished a little better.
+- Very hard to give a realistic timeline until I've fleshed it out a little.

 ### 08/22

 - Very sick, adapted some things Leroy asked for but need to make up some time.